 If a case is brought before the sub-district court, the following costs may be incurred: court registration fee, apportionment of the costs awarded by the court and costs for legal assistance.

 The court registration fee is payable when the court is seised of the case.
 The amount depends on the nature of the case.
 In practice, your lawyer will advance this amount and charge it to you subsequently.
 The judge may order the unsuccessful party to pay the costs of the other party.
 If neither of the parties has been totally successful, each pays his or her own costs.
-Apportionment of the costs awarded by the court may also include costs for legal assistance, but also the costs of witnesses, experts, travel and subsistence expenses, costs of extracts and other out-of-court expenses (http://www.rechtspraak.nl/).
+The costs awarded by the court may include costs for legal assistance, but also the costs of witnesses, experts, travel and subsistence expenses, costs of extracts and other out-of-court expenses.

-Under Dutch legislation, the less well-off sometimes have the possibility of obtaining a contribution to the costs of legal assistance.
+Under Dutch legislation, the less well-off can sometimes obtain a contribution to the costs of legal assistance.
 Subsidised legal assistance is not possible for all cases before the sub-district courts.
 If subsidised legal assistance is possible, the litigant also pays an own contribution to the costs of legal assistance, depending on his or her financial situation.
 An application for a contribution towards the costs of legal assistance is made by the lawyer to the Legal Aid Board (Raad voor rechtsbijstand).
 This is regulated in the Legal Aid Act (Wet op de Rechtsbijstand).
 Chapter III A of this Act sets out the rules regarding the granting of legal aid in cross-border litigation within the EU.
-This Act implements the European Council Directive of 27 January 2003 to improve access to justice in cross-border disputes by establishing minimum common rules relating to legal aid for such disputes (http://www.rvr.org./).

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.